MySQL InnoDB Cluster Charm deploys and manages the lifecycle of a MySQL InnoDB Cluster.

 juju add-relation mysql-innodb-cluster:db-router msyql-router:db-router

-The charm can be related to existing charms that use the shared-db relation.
-However, this relation should be considered deprecated:
+A relation can be made to charms that use the shared-db endpoint, however this should be considered deprecated:

 juju add-relation mysql-innodb-cluster:shared-db keystone:shared-db